2BAD/bitrix/README.md

 > I need to call a specific set of commands.
 How to do that effectively?

-Use low-level `batch` method.
-It will make minimum network requests and do all dirty work behind the curtains:
+Use `batch` method.
+It will handle all routine:

 ```ts
 bitrix.batch<{